steog88/PhysBiblio/README.md

 ### Default settings
 When you first open PhysBiblio, you will need to set up some configuration parameters.
-In particular, if you do not correctly set the web browser and the PDF reader some features may not work.
+In particular, if you do not correctly set the web browser and the PDF reader, some features may not work when using the command line.

 ### Dependencies
 PhysBiblio depends on several python packages:
 * sqlite3 (for the database)
 * pyside (for the graphical interface)
 * appdirs (default paths)
+* argparse (arguments from command line)
 * bibtexparser (to manage bibtex entries)
 * dictdiffer (show differences between dictionaries)
 * feedparser (to deal with arXiv data)